maxpertici/wp-block-revealer/readme.txt

 2. Use shortcut : Ctrl + Alt + R or click on the dedicated button

-== Screenshots ==
-1. Result with simple blocks
-2. Result with columns
-2. Result with group

 == Changelog ==

 = 1.3.1 =